EdbMails EDB Recovery and Migration software

 • Step 4: Check the ContentIndexState of the database for the status 'Healthy'

-The limitations of the aforementioned methods are that they use PowerShell cmdlets which are hard for a non-technical user to understand.
-In addition, if the Content Index State shows 'Failed' even after repairing or if the database is corrupted and damaged, you must dismount the database from the server, create an Exchange database backup and migrate the mailbox data to another Exchange server using a third-party tool as described in the following section.
+The limitations of the methods mentioned above are that they rely on PowerShell cmdlets, which can be challenging for non-technical users to execute.
+Additionally, if the Content Index State still shows 'Failed' after attempting repairs, or if the database is severely corrupted, you will need to dismount the database from the server.
+In this case, it’s recommended to create an Exchange database backup and migrate the mailbox data to another Exchange server using a third-party tool, as outlined in the next section.

-EdbMails is a Microsoft partnered Exchange recovery solution that can resolve the content index failed error by repairing and exporting mailboxes from EDB to PST.
-It can also import EDB to Live Exchange server 2019, 2016, 2013 and 2010 and restore corrupted, offline and dismounted database files.
-Furthermore, you can use EdbMails to backup your mailboxes, mail items to your local storage and save space on the server.
+EdbMails is a Microsoft-partnered Exchange recovery solution designed to resolve the Content Index Failed error by repairing and exporting mailboxes from EDB to PST.
+It also supports importing EDB files to Live Exchange servers (2019, 2016, 2013, and 2010) and can restore corrupted, offline, and dismounted database files.
+Additionally, EdbMails allows you to back up your mailboxes and mail items to local storage, helping you free up valuable server space.

-• Step 1 : Download and install the EdbMails EDB converter software
+• Step 1: Download and launch EdbMails EDB converter software

-• Step 3: Select and repair the Exchange EDB file using EdbMails tool
+• Step 2: Select and repair the offline Exchange EDB file

 Select EDB file